EnginBahar/SpotDIPy/README.md

     # R: Stellar radius in solar radii.
 As mentioned above, only use 'R' if you haven't set 'vsini'.
     # DIP.set_param('R', value=0.770)

+    # gd_beta: Gravity darkening exponent.
+If set to a float, the classical relation
+    # (T ~ g^beta) is used; typical values are ~0.08 for convective envelopes and
+    # ~0.25 for radiative envelopes.
+If set to None, the Espinosa Lara & Rieutord (2011)
+    # prescription is adopted, appropriate for stars with radiative outer layers.
+    DIP.set_param('gd_beta', value=0.08)

     # vrt: Radial-tangential macroturbulence velocity in km/s.
 This parameter accounts for the
     # broadening of spectral lines due to large-scale convective motions in the stellar atmosphere.